 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Mexico City air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Mexico City is currently 1.7 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Sunday, Sep 25|